pivotal/docs-platform-automation/docs/concepts/stemcell-handling.md

 with large numbers of tiles that share the same stemcell.

 ## How to use the Stemcell Handling Tasks in Automation
-Platform Automation has tasks that will assist in the manual handling of stemcells within Ops Manager.
+Platform Automation Toolkit has tasks that will assist in the manual handling of stemcells within Ops Manager.
 These tasks, in order, are:

 - [download-product][download-product]